Association on American Indian Affairs

 I am a part time student.
 Do I qualify?

 The Association's scholarship is for students enrolled full time for both fall and spring semesters.
-Full time undergraduate students are typically described as having 12 credit hours per semester.
+Full time undergraduate programs are typically described as having 12 credit hours per semester.
+Graduate programs may have 9 credit hours per semester.
+Please check with your graduate program to confirm the number of credit hours for full time enrollment.

 Do you fund summer school?